 What If Apple Decides to Support RCS Messaging?

-The world will not end if Apple isn’t going to support RCS messaging.
-However, it will, of course, be a lot easier if the influential tech giant does decide to support RCS messaging, because then there will be a unified messaging standard across all handsets and wireless carriers.
+It will be a lot easier for marketers if Apple does decide to support RCS messaging because then there will be a unified text messaging standard across all handsets and wireless carriers.

 Learn More About RCS and Apple Business Chat